escottalexander/stablecoin-challenge/README.md

 > 👍 Now that you know the background of what is and is not possible with onchain lending, lets dive in to the challenge!

-> 💬 The Lending contract accepts ETH deposits and allows depositors to take out a loan in CORN 🌽.
-The contract tracks each depositors address and only allows them to borrow as long as they maintain at least 120% of the loans value in ETH.
-If the collateral falls in value or if CORN goes up in value then the borrowers position may be liquidatable by anyone who pays back the loan.
-They have an incentive to do this because they collect a 10% fee on top of the value of the loan.
+> 💬 The Lending contract accepts ETH deposits and allows depositor's to take out a loan in CORN 🌽.
+The contract tracks each depositor's address and only allows them to borrow as long as they maintain at least 120% of the loans value in ETH.
+If the collateral falls in value or if CORN goes up in value then the borrower's position may be liquidatable by anyone who pays back the loan.
+The liquidator has an incentive to do this because they collect a 10% fee on top of the value of the loan.

 > 📈 The Lending contract naively uses the price returned by a CORN/ETH DEX contract.
 This makes it easy for you to change the price of CORN by "moving the market" with large swaps.
 Shout out to the [DEX challenge](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-4-dex/README.md)!
 Using a DEX as the sole price oracle would never work in a production grade system but it will help to demonstrate the different market conditions that affect a lending protocol.